Krytos/ai-agent-prompts/global.instructions.md

 3. **Use Context7 for Current Info:** When information is missing, uncertain, or > 3 months old
    - Use for: Library documentation, API changes, framework updates, version-specific features
    - Always use latest/current information from Context7
-   - Store new findings with `qdrant-store` for future reference
+   - Store new findings with `bb7_qdrant-store` for future reference

 **Information Freshness Guidelines:**
 - **< 1 month:** Use existing qdrant/Obsidian info confidently